GeoSensorWebLab/arctic-portal/README.markdown

     DATABASE_URL
     URL to postgres database with username, password, host, port, and database name.

-    ERRBIT_HOST
-    Hostname for the Errbit instance for error collection.
-Do not include protocol.

-    ERRBIT_KEY
-    Errbit app key.

-    ERRBIT_PORT
-    Port for the Errbit service.

     FACEBOOK_KEY
     The App Id for the Facebook App configured for OAuth login.